BICENTENNIAL TRIBUTE

 SCENE 1

-T: She is tired of London and the six miles of bottom?
+T: Augusta? - she is tired of London and the six miles of bottom?

-B: I think not (slumps into chair) - her great obstacle is that, as spouses, my sister and her husband are so admirably yoked - she so necessary as a housekeeper - and a letter writer - and a place-hunter to that very helpless gentleman - her Cousin, I may add - but they are dashed short on Capital
+B: One hopes (slumps into chair) - her great obstacle is that, as spouses, my sister and her husband are so admirably yoked - she so necessary as a housekeeper - and a letter writer - and a place-hunter to that very helpless gentleman - her first Cousin, I may add! - but they are dashed short on Capital

-T(gazes in wonder): It is most thoughtful of you mio Byron - your heart is truly noble and great - but you would have to speak Français
+T(gazes in wonder): It is most thoughtful of you, mio Byron - your heart is truly noble and great - but you would break your jaw on that diabolico language - francese

 Fletcher enters